 The UnicastRegister program will receive a ServiceRegistrar from the service locator.
-However, it does so by a simple readObject() on a socket connected to the service locator, so it does not need any additional support services such as rmiregistry or rmid.
+However, it does so by a simple read0bject() on a socket connected to the service locator, so it does not need any additional support services such as rmiregistry or rmid.
 The program can be run by this command:

+'''

-java -Djava.security.policy=policy.all -classpath ... basic.UnicastRegister jini.home jini.jars src dist build
+java -Djava.security.policy=policy.all -classpath ... basic.UnicastRegister

+'''